VladislavSevruk/TypeResolver/ReadMe.md

 TypeMeta<?> fieldTypeMeta = fieldTypeResolver.resolveField(typeProvider, fieldToResolve);
 ```

-### Resolve methods arguments and return types
+### Determine methods arguments and return types
-For resolving arguments or return type of method can be used [ExecutableTypeResolverImpl](src/main/java/com/github/vladislavsevruk/resolver/resolver/ExecutableTypeResolverImpl.java).
+To determine arguments or return type of method [ExecutableTypeResolverImpl](src/main/java/com/github/vladislavsevruk/resolver/resolver/ExecutableTypeResolverImpl.java)
+can be used.
 ```
 ExecutableTypeResolver executableTypeResolver = new ExecutableTypeResolverImpl();
 Method methodToResolve = ...; // get method to determine it's return and arguments types